marcomilon/ezphp/README.md

 ### Why i do EzPHP?

 XAMP or equivalent environment are difficult to set up for people who are learning to code.
-EzPHP is available on for windows.
+EzPHP is available only for windows.

 ### Requirements